 It’s that time of the year, when you’re completely justified in locking yourself away from all the trick ’r treaters, putting on some scary movies and playing some horror based games.
-This year, we’ve got you covered with a list of some of our personal favourites that we highly recommend you play while eating all the candy you said you’d share with the neighbourhood kids.
+This year, we’ve got you covered with a list of some of personal favourites of Gamify that we highly recommend you play while eating all the candy you said you’d share with the neighbourhood kids.

 The beauty of games over cinema, is more often than not, sequels are superior to the original.
 To kick this list off, we’re jumping right in with a sequel game that proves this very point, Outlast 2.

 This game pushed further than the original and inadvertently much further than most other entries in the genre at the time.
 This game had me in hysterics, I was constantly having to wipe my sweaty palms off so that I could hold the controller properly due to the amount of fear and anxiety this game stirred up while I ran through corn fields, both hoping to lose my pursuers and getting myself lost at the same time.